Jean Boutière

-Jean Boutière (1 November 1898 – 29 January 1967) was a French philologist, specialist in Romance philology.
+Jean Boutière (1 November 1898 – 29 January 1967) was a French philologist and a specialist in Romance philology.
 He was born in Mallemort, Bouches-du-Rhône in France.

-Fascinated by the life and creations of writer Ion Creangă, and by instigation of Mario Roques, professor at the Sorbonne, Boutière has made the work "La vie et l'oeuvre de Ion Creangă" ("The Life of Ion Creangă"), acribios study, his doctorate from the Sorbonne, which he initiated in 1924 and argued as his doctoral thesis on 24 May 1930.

-It was also during the interwar period that Jean Boutière published the first-ever French-language monograph on the Romanian writer, originally as a Doctor of Philosophy thesis for the University of Paris.
-During the thesis work, he corresponded with George T. Kirileanu, Arthur Gorovei, D. Furtună, Garabet Ibrăileanu, which have supported the documentary.

-Jean Boutière was head of the department of the Romanian and then of the Provençal of the Sorbonne.

-His works were translated into Romanian by Daniel Corbu.

-Jean Boutière was born 1 November 1898 in the area of the department Mallemort, Bouche-du-Rhone.
-After finishing high school in Marseille, follow the Faculty of letters from Aix and Toulouse, taking his license in 1920.
-In the same year comes as a young professor of French University Mission in Romania and will teach French language at Emanoil Gojdu University in Oradea, instead of Pascal Zigliara, who was transferred to Cluj.
-In Oradea he kept school courses at military administration school.
+Jean Boutière was born 1 November 1898 in the area of the department Mallemort, Bouches-du-Rhône.
+After finishing high school in Marseille, he followed the faculty of letters to Aix and Toulouse, taking his license in philology in 1920.
+In the same year, Boutière became a professor at the French University Mission in Romania and taught the French language at Emanoil Gojdu University in Oradea, instead of Pascal Zigliara, who was transferred to Cluj.
+In Oradea, he kept busy taking school courses at a military administration school.